 Guinea still has an emerging economy.
 The country has the world's largest reserves of bauxite and untapped high-grade iron ore, as well as gold and diamonds.
 In addition, Guinea has fertile soil, ample rainfall, and is the source of several West African rivers, including the Senegal, Niger, and Gambia.
 Guinea's hydro potential is enormous and the country could be a major exporter of electricity in the future.
-The country also has great potential in agriculture potential.
+The country also has great potential in agriculture.
 International investors have shown interest in Guinea's unexplored mineral reserves, which have the potential to propel Guinea's economy.
-The GDP (PPP) of Guinea is $26.45 billion (2017) and the GDP for real growth rate is 6.7% (2017).
+The country’s economy is expected to grow from 10.82 USD Billion in 2019 to 12.00 USD Billion in 2020.

 Currency: Guinean Franc

 The duration of fixed-term contracts should not exceed 2 years.
 If an employee continues after 2 years, the contract gets converted into an indefinite term contract.